xmaleki/xmaleki/README.md

 ## Hi there, I'm Abolfazl 👋

- I’m learning more about programming.
-Here, I share my projects.
+I’m learning programming and building projects.
+I primarily use C++ and Python.

 ### Languages